OWASP/SecureTea-Project/doc/en-US/user_guide.md

 1. Use public IP address of the device to check (if provided) else auto-collect the public IP address of the device and perform the check.

+## Server App

+The server app is available at ServerApp.
+Run it using simply python3 run.py

+1. Login module available
+2. Communicates with GUI
+3. An enterprise level app possible

 ## License
 **MIT License**